martindelima/mmmartin/content/index.md

 ---

 ## Currently:
-New role‘s taking a lot out of me.
+New role’s taking a lot out of me.
 Plus a recurring foot injury just eroding my trust in my body.

-It‘ll buff out.
+It’ll buff out.
 </div>